-Community profiles showcase contributions - files, plugins, and widgets - to the Figma Community.
-You’ll need a Community profile to like resources, follow other creators, or add comments to files, plugins, and widgets.
+Community profiles showcase contributions to the Figma community.
+You’ll need a Community profile to like resources, follow other creators, or add comments.

 You can create Community profiles for individuals, teams, or organizations.
-Create profiles for each of your accounts, or use one profile across your Figma accounts.
+Create profiles for each of your accounts or use one profile across all of your Figma accounts.

-Files, plugins, and widgets can have multiple creators listed, allowing you to recognize contributions from other creators.
+Files, plugins, and widgets can have multiple creators listed, allowing you to recognize other contributors.
 Creators can choose which resources they’re listed as a creator on.

 Note: Team and organization admins can also browse the Community as an admin.
 This allows you to manage resources on the team/organization's profile, as well as manage plugins across the organization.
 Access Community as an admin →

-Community files are snapshots of FigJam or design files that creators have published to the Community.
-Anyone with a Figma account can duplicate, inspect, and remix Community files.
+Community files are snapshots of FigJam or Figma design files that creators have published to the Community.
+Anyone with a Figma account can inspect, duplicate, and remix Community files.

-- Add this file to the remixes section of the original file page.
+- Add the file to the Remixes section of the original file page

-Tip!
-If there are more than three remixes of a file, select See all to view all remixes on a dedicated page.
+If there are more than three remixes of a file, click See all to view all remixes on a dedicated page.
 If you do not want remixes to display on a Community file you’ve shared, click Hide section.

 Plugin developers can create and publish plugins to the Figma Community.
 Make plugins for the Figma Community →